-Future equity issuances or a sale of a substantial number of shares of our common stock may cause the price of our common stock to decline.
+Future equity issuances or a sale of a substantial number of shares of our common stock may cause the price of our common stock to decline.\

 Because we will continue to need additional capital in the future to continue to expand our business and our research and development activities, among other things, we may conduct additional equity offerings.
 For example, under the universal shelf registration statement filed by us in March 2018 and declared effective by the SEC in April 2018, we may offer and sell any combination of common stock, preferred stock, debt securities and warrants in one or more offerings, up to a cumulative value of \$200 million.
-To date, we have \$128.2 million remaining under such universal shelf registration statement.
-If we or our stockholders sell, or if it is perceived that we or they will sell, substantial amounts of our common stock (including shares issued upon the exercise of options and warrants) in the public market, the market price of our common stock could fall.
+To date, we have \$63.2 million remaining under such universal shelf registration statement after taking into account the \$65.0 million subject to the Sales Agreement with Jefferies.
+If we or our stockholders sell, or if it is perceived that we or they will sell, substantial amounts of our common stock (including any sales pursuant to our Sales Agreement with Jefferies or shares issued upon the exercise of outstanding options and warrants) in the public market, the market price of our common stock could fall.
 A decline in the market price of our common stock could make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem appropriate.
+In addition, future sales by us of our common stock, including those pursuant to our Sales Agreement with Jefferies, may be dilutive to existing stockholders.
 Furthermore, if we obtain funds through a credit facility or through the issuance of debt or preferred securities, these securities would likely have rights senior to the rights of our common stockholders, which could impair the value of our common stock.